envomp/2019-Logical-Programming/pr03_rps/pr03_rps.md

     Determine the winner returns a string that has information about who won.

     You should use the functions that you wrote before.
-You should use ask_user_choice function to validate the user choice and use noemalize_user_name for representing a correct name.
+You should use ask_user_choice function to validate the user choice and use normalize_user_name for representing a correct name.
 If the function parameter reverse is true, then you should also reverse the player name.
     NB!
 Use the previous functions that you have written!